 South Coast has made its own mix of colonial and Sri Lankan cultures and as a holiday destination the south combines tropical sunshine with nature experiences.

-The main sights in Sri Lanka’s south are the national parks, above all Yala, the old Dutch town of Galle – and the vast expanses of white beaches between these two.
+The main sights in Sri Lanka’s south are Yala, Sri Lanka’s number one national park and Galle, a Dutch fort – and the vast expanse of white beaches between Yala and Galle.

 Sri Lanka’s South Coast: Yala National Park birdlife

 Sri Lanka’s South Coast is a tourist coast but much less packed than what it is closer to Colombo.
 The 2004 tsunami hit the south very hard and still today lots of rebuilding is going on.
 Destroyed villages, roads and rail lines are back and new small-scale hotels appear on the beaches.

 The country is building an infrastructure of motorways and airports to make the south easier to reach.
 So tourism to Sri Lanka’s south coast is going to grow a lot in the future.
 Yet today the south is still a new, fresh and original tourist area – so go there and enjoy your trip, like we did!
 This post is a visual tour of Sri Lanka’s South Coast.

 Sri Lanka’s South Coast on the Map: from Yala to Galle

 The map shows the parts of Sri Lanka’s South Coast this post covers.
 We came down from the Hill Country to Tissamaharama and followed the coast to Galle.
 And from Galle we went on to Colombo.